carver/ens.py/README.md

 is not well tested, please be cautious and double-check the result through another channel.
 If you supply the name in `bytes`, it will be assumed to be UTF-8 encoded, like in [Ethereum contracts](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#argument-encoding).
-Currently, several of the convenience methods only split on '.' and not other similar dot characters, as defined in ut-46.
+Currently, several of the convenience methods only split on '.'.
+Instead, UT-46 says that several other dot characters should be split, too.

 ### Setup